Special Report - Philippine police use hospitals to hide drug killings

-MANILA The residents of Old Balara hid in their homes when gunfire erupted in their Manila district last September.
+MANILA (Reuters) - The residents of Old Balara hid in their homes when gunfire erupted in their Manila district last September.
 They didn't see the police operation that killed seven drug suspects that night.

 But they witnessed the gory aftermath and it haunts them still.